Net neutrality goes to court

 Several states -- including California, Oregon and Washington -- have also been pushing through legislation to protect these principles.
 Governors in other states, like New York and Montana, have already signed executive orders banning the states from doing business with companies that don't comply with net neutrality.

-Then there are the lawsuits, which are getting their day in court tomorrow.
+Then there are the lawsuits, which got their day in court today.

 Behind the clash: The former, Democrat-led FCC reclassified broadband networks to make them subject to the same strict regulations that govern telephone networks.
 Supporters claim the reclassification was needed to give the rules an underlying legal basis.